souravxdev/js-quote-generator/learningNotes.md

 -   rem : Relative size comparing to the root element spacificall the html element, most browsers that will have a default value of 16 pixels, that 16 pixel value that can become bigger on a mobile device when a user scales their text bigger, rem helps us to maintain a consitent and responsive design.
 1 rem = 16 px, 2.75 rem = 44 px

 -   media query : We add media queries add the bottom of the style file cause we want it to be able to override anything else throughout the code.

+-   An asynchronous function can run at any time independently, and it won't stop the browser from completing the loading of a page.

+-   So we will need to write async function then we will name our function.